Chapter Two: Adrift

 Mina held up a bright orange and green paisley scarf.
 “Really, Callie?”

 Callie laughed.
-“I know, I know, but my Aunt Phoebe gave it to me.”
+“I know, I know, but my best friend in college gave it to me.”

 “How long ago?”
 Mina asked, still holding the garish scarf at arm’s length.